![]() |

 The construction phase is finally complete, exactly one year later.

-The acoustic treatment is mostly done (but always ongoing),
+The acoustic treatment is mostly done (here's a new Gobo How-To Page!),

 Phase 1 • Phase 2 • Phase 3 • Phase 4